EngineersBox/CPP-LRU-Cache/README.md

 # CPP-LRU_array-Cache
-A C++ implementation of a Least Recently Used cache with GPU optimisation
+A C++ implementation of a Least Recently Used cache